Make Your Hiring 40% Faster

 Make sure your employees have the right to work in the UK.
 In the case of existing employees this is usually less of an issue – but be sure to check any immigration-related documentation in case a change of job might violate the conditions of their ability to live and work in the country.

 The advantages of internal recruitment also come with their own disadvantages.
-Here are some to help you get started:
+Here are some you should keep in mind:

 |You already know what you’re going to get (mostly).||People’s attitudes and behaviour might change when recruited for another internal role.|